Video marketing, or the future of spreading the word

 The growth of online video – as well as the declining costs of producing video content – has meant that marketers have been keen to take advantage.
 Anyone can upload a video to YouTube and potentially reach the billion users that visit the site every month.
 While plenty of blogs and article sites allow you to upload written content, few can offer the same numbers that sites like YouTube and Vimeo can.

 And marketers are taking advantage as well.
 A report from Demand Metric shows that 70% of marketers are now using video as part of their marketing strategy, and 82% of them feel that those efforts have been successful.

 Most marketers now have powerful enough laptops and smartphones to shoot a video themselves as well.
 A helpful ‘how to video’ can be shot on a smartphone, while a demo video showcasing your product can be made using screen-recording software (e.g. Camtasia or Camstudio).
-Both can then be polished up with video editing software such as Magix Movie Pro or Windows Movie Maker.
+Both can then be polished up with video editing software such as Magix Movie Pro.